Alberto Stefani: Liga Veneta and federal deputy secretary

 After serving as commissioner of the Lega in Venice and briefly in Padua, on 23 December 2020 he was appointed regional commissioner for the party in Veneto by federal secretary Matteo Salvini.
 In the 2022 snap election he was re-elected in the single-member constituency Veneto 2 – 01 (Rovigo) with 60.56% of the vote; the main centre-left opponent, Alberto Lucchin, polled 20.76%.
 On 11 January 2024 he tabled a bill as first signatory to raise the cap on regional presidents’ terms from two to three, and he also promoted a proposal to restore the Provinces as first-level entities by repealing the Delrio law.

 On 24 June 2023 he was elected secretary of Liga Veneta by the regional congress in Padua with 64% of delegates’ votes, becoming the youngest secretary in the organisation’s forty-year history.
 Since 1 August 2023 he has chaired the bicameral committee for implementing fiscal federalism.
 On 12 September 2024 he was appointed federal deputy secretary of the Lega; he is reported as the youngest person to hold the post.

 Candidacy for President of the Veneto Region

 On 8 October 2025 the centre-right coalition officially named Stefani as its candidate for the 2025 Venetian regional election.
-He is supported by Brothers of Italy, the Lega, Forza Italia and Us Moderates.
+He was supported by Brothers of Italy, the Lega, Forza Italia and Us Moderates.

+On 24 November 2025 Stefani won the election in a landslide and became the youngest ever President of Veneto.